on4kjm/FLEcli/README.md

 ./FLEcli load -i=myActivation.txt
 ```
 This command will parse and display the QSOs in grid format.
-Fields that couldn't be succesfuly parsed are prefixed with "*".
+Fields that couldn't be successfully parsed are prefixed with "*".
 Parsing errors or doubts are listed at the end of the list.